NeilRoberts/dev-workstation-config/README.md

 pyenv install --list

 # Install the latest Python 3
-pyenv install 3.10.3
+pyenv install 3

-# Set the preferred order of Python interpreters
+# Set the preferred order of Python interpreters - in this case, latest first
-pyenv global 3.10.3 system
+pyenv global 3 system

 # Open a new shell